OpenSchulCloud/schul-cloud.github.io/dev/_posts/2017-04-21-setup-development-under-ubuntu.md

 Listening on port 3100
 ```

-Then, you can visit <http://localhost:3100>.
+When it runs, you can visit <http://localhost:3100>.
 The web page should look like this:

 ![](/assets/img/schulcloud-client-website.png)

 ## Test the Client

-in the `schulcloud-client` directory, run
+In the `schulcloud-client` directory, test the client by running this command:

 ```shell
 npm test
 ```

 View the [example output][npm-test-client-output].